lykmapipo/kue-scheduler/README.md

 - [kue 0.9.3+](https://github.com/Automattic/kue)

-- If automatic keyspace notification(s) failed, then you have to enable them using `redis-cli`
+- If `kue-scheduler` failed to enable keyspace notification(s) automatic, then you have to enable them using `redis-cli`
 ```sh
 $ redis-cli config set notify-keyspace-events Ex
 ```